Nameo91/golden-square/phase_two/lib/reading_time.md

-# Reading Time Design Recipe
+# Reading Time Method Design Recipe

 ## 1. Describe the Problem
   _Put or write the user story here.
 Add any clarifying notes you might have._